-Now the definitions are out the way, let’s get straight into the good stuff: how to buy wholesale?
+Now the definitions are out the way, let’s get straight into the good stuff: how to buy wholesale products to sell?
 Or more specifically, from where?

 CREOATE is a wholesale marketplace designed to help independent businesses thrive.
 It’s a place for you to buy stock for your store in manageable quantities, directly from independent makers and brands.
 Think of it like buying a candle for yourself from Etsy, but instead you’re buying, say, 30 candles at a wholesale price to sell on in your store.

 👋 Create an account to start shopping on CREOATE.
 Signing up is quick, easy and free.

 Of course, CREOATE isn’t the only wholesale marketplace out there!
 Each one works slightly differently, and has its own USP.
 Here are a few other notable platforms:

 - Handshake — A wholesale marketplace by Shopify, where every brand is ‘handpicked’.
 Currently only available in the US